 In March 2011, Richard W. Hayes was given a vision to start a foundation that would provide patients, survivors and their caregivers with timely information about an extremely rare, head and neck cancer called carcinoma ex pleomorphic adenoma.

-One year earlier, Rich was floating from hospital bed to hospital bed at the mercy of surgeons due to a cluster of malignant cells that had taken up residence in his parotid salivary gland, just beneath his left ear, with a threat to further invade and ultimately kill.
+One year earlier, Rich was floating from hospital bed to hospital bed at the mercy of surgeons and oncologists due to a cluster of malignant cells that had taken up residence in his parotid salivary gland, just beneath his left ear, with a threat to further invade and ultimately kill.

 “I know that my experience is meant to be shared.
 Those who know me know that I’m a private person that prefers to encourage over promoting oneself.
 Since I know God doesn’t make mistakes, He must have chosen me to for a specific reason.
 He has a plan for each of us.”